Stock market today: Strong earnings reports support stocks a day after Wall Street's sharp fall - ExBulletin

 NEW YORK (AP) U.S. stocks were holding steady Wednesday, a day after posting sharp losses on concerns that high interest rates could persist for months longer than expected.

-The S&P 500 was up 0.3% at midday after falling 1.4% on Tuesday.
+The S&P 500 was up 0.3% in afternoon trading after falling 1.4% on Tuesday.
 A higher-than-expected inflation report forced investors to delay their forecasts for when the Federal Reserve might begin cutting interest rates, potentially until the summer.
 Expectations for such cuts are a big reason why stocks have hit record highs recently.

 A calmer bond market has helped maintain stability.
 Treasury yields eased after climbing a day earlier on expectations that the Fed would keep rates high for longer.
 The central bank has already raised its main interest rate to the highest level since 2001 in hopes of slowing the overall economy just enough to bring high inflation back to its target.